TipoftheHats/companion-caspar-configurator/README.md

 	],

 	/**
-	 * This is the meat of this program: the acutal Button templates.
+	 * This is the meat of this program: the actual Button templates.
 	 * This is an array of Rules.
 Each Rule applies to one Folder in Caspar.
 	 */
 	template_rules: [